mokira3d48/phonesis/README.md

 Multilingual tokenization algorithm using the pronunciation phonemes of words.
-It adjusts its tokenization codex directly from words in the language dictionary, rather than from large text corpora.
+It adjusts its tokenization codex directly from words in the language dictionary, rather than from large text.
 This technique reduces compute cost and memory usage.
 It also offers the ability to continually update its codex to support other languages.